 Sale proceeds in chapter 7 would likely be significantly lower particularly in light of the highly technical nature of the Debtor's assets, the time delay associated with the chapter 7 trustee's learning curve for these assets, and the pending lease expirations associated with the Debtors' North Platte and Shenandoah fields, which expiration would result in the lease and all associated value returning to the BOEM.
-In addition to the expected material reduction in sale proceeds, recoveries would be further reduced (in comparison with the Plan) due to the expenses that would be incurred in a chapter 7 liquidation, including added expenses for wind down costs and costs incurred by the chapter 7 trustee and any retained professionals in familiarizing themselves with the Debtors' highly technical assets, and these specific Chapter 11 Cases, in order to complete the administration of the Estate.
+In addition to the expected material reduction in sale proceeds, recoveries would be further reduced (in comparison with the Plan) due to the expenses that would be incurred in a chapter 7 liquidation, including the potential added time (thereby reducing the present value of any recovery expenses for holders) wind down costs and expense costs incurred by the chapter 7 trustee and any retained professionals in familiarizing themselves with the Debtors' highly technical assets, and these specific Chapter 11 Cases, in order to complete the administration of the Estate.
 See, e.g., 11 U.S.C. § 326(a) (providing for compensation of a chapter 7 trustee up to three percent of the value of the assets); 11 U.S.C.
-503(b)(2) (providing administrative expense status for compensation and expenses of a chapter 7 trustee and such trustee's professionals).
+503(b)(2) (providing administrative expense status for compensation and expenses of a chapter 7 trustee and such trustee's professionals).-Such amounts, together with other wind down costs, would likely exceed the amount of costs that the Plan Administrator and its professionals and agents would be expected to incur in connection with completing the liquidation of the Estates.

-The Estate would continue to be obligated to pay all unpaid expenses incurred by the Debtors during the Chapter 11 Cases (such as compensation for Professionals), which may constitute Allowed Claims in any chapter 11 case.
-Moreover, the conversion to chapter 7 would also require entry of a new bar date for filing claims that would be more than 90 days following conversion of the case to chapter 7.
-See Fed.
+Additionally, the Estates would likely suffer additional delays, as a chapter 7 trustee and his/her counsel needs time to complete the necessary learning curve in order to complete the administration of the Estates.
+The The Estate would continue to be obligated to pay all unpaid expenses incurred by the Debtors during the Chapter 11 Cases (such as compensation for Professionals), which may constitute Allowed Claims in any chapter 11 case.
+Moreover, the conversion to chapter 7 would also require entry of a new bar date for filing claims that would be more than 90 days following conversion of the case to chapter 7.- See Fed.
 R. Bankr.
-P. 1019(2); 3002(c).
-Thus, the amount of Claims ultimately filed and Allowed against the Debtors could materially increase, thereby further reducing creditor recoveries versus those available under the Plan.
+P. 1019(2); 3002(c).- Thus, the amount of Claims ultimately filed and Allowed against the Debtors could materially increase, thereby further reducing creditor recoveries versus those available under the Plan.
+Accordingly, the Debtors believe that the Plan is in the best interests of creditors.